cloudnative-pg/cnpg-playground/README.md

 ### Cleaning Up the Environment

-When you're finished, the `cleanup.sh` script can remove the resources.
+When you're finished, the `teardown.sh` script can remove the resources.
 It can be run in two ways:

 #### Full Cleanup